vqdang/hover_net/README.md

 ![](network.png)

-A dual branch networks where one branch will predict the nuclear pixels from background while the other predicts the X and Y distance from each pixel to the nearest (supposed) nuclei centroids.
+A dual branch network, where one branch predicts the nuclear pixels while the other branch predicts the X and Y distance of each pixel to the nearest nuclear centroids.

 Code coming soon...